MileHacker Logo

 Considerations

-• Frequent rain, notably in the wintertime.
+• Frequent rain, especially in winter.

-• Fewer high-end resorts.
+• Fewer high-luxury resorts.

 • Less direct access to swimming beaches.